-There are two transition areas, one for sprint distance and one for olympic distance events.
+There are two transition areas, one for rookie and sprint distance and one for olympic distance events.
 Only participants are allowed into the transition area.
 Friends, family, children and pets must stay outside of the transition area.
 Racks will be labeled based on Age Group.
 Please rack neatly with your items under your bike.
 7-8 bikes should fit per rack.
 There is overnight security for the entire site.

 There will be mechanics in transition for any last minute needs and with bike pumps for airing up your tires.
 Once transition closes, you will not be allowed back in.
 Only participants are allowed in transition, friends and family (including children) must wait outside of transition.

 The best way to mark your spot is with a bright colored towel.
 No balloons are allowed and will be taken down.
 Do not tape or mark the transition racks.

 Pre Race Bike Check In is mandatory for all participants.
 All bikes must be checked in by 6:30 PM Sunday.
 There is no bike check in on race morning.

 Bike Check In will occur on Sunday at the transition area on Auditorium Shores.
 Bike check in will take place by the first street bridge on the east side of Auditorium Shores.
 Please refer to the Site and Transition Map for location details.
 Your bike must be numbered, and you must be wearing your wristband in order to enter transition.

 If you are bringing items to check in to transition race morning, you will enter through the “Run Out” gate on the west side on transition.
 The east exit will be closed completely.

 Bikes will not be allowed out of Transition until the final cyclist has completed the bike course.
 It is expected that this will be around 10:45 AM.
 Participants will be allowed back into transition after they finish, but bikes may not be removed from the racks.
 Please be courteous to your fellow participants.